sungsoo-ahn/2025/_posts/2025-04-28-soft-value-guidance.md

     - Copy or Reassign Samples: $$ \mathbf{x}_t^{(k)} \gets \mathbf{x}_t^{(i_k)} $$ ( for all $$ k \in [1,K] $$ in parallel)
     - Reset weights:  $$ w_{1:t}^{(k)} \gets  \frac{1}{K} \sum_{j=1}^K w_{1:t}^{(j)} $$

 Note that resetting the weights means that only subsequent weights are used for resampling at future timesteps, which preserves the unbiasedness of the eventual weights in \eqref{eq:unbiased}.
 See the blog post by Tuan Anh Le for a particularly simple proof <d-cite key="tuan2023unbiased"></d-cite>.
+More advanced resampling techniques such as systematic resampling might also be used.

 Finally, we can use this resampling scheme even for approximate $$ V^{\theta}_{t}(\mathbf{x}_{t})$$ or $$ p^\theta(\mathbf{y} \vert \mathbf{x}_{t}) $$ for $$ t < T$$, although it is clear that the efficacy of this scheme will depend on the quality of these intermediate value functions or likelihoods.